rage/java-programming/data/osa-1/3-reading-input.md

 **Data scientist**
 Here is the story:
 Once upon a time there was Ada, who was a Data scientist.
-On their way to work, Ada thought about their life.
+On their way to work, Ada reflected on their life.
 Perhaps Ada will not be a Data scientist forever.

 </sample-output>